 LPA HEXHAM and ACOMB LPA name (1) Check unrestricted sprawl of large built-up areas (2) Prevent neighbouring towns merging into one another (3) Assist in safeguarding the countryside from encroachment (4) Preserve the setting and special character of historic towns Conclusion Balance of contributions to purposes (1) to (4) with former Howford Quarry. little opportunity to provide a strong, durable boundary to prevent encroachment on the countryside. contribution to the wider setting of the historic town. countryside and impact on historic setting outweigh the lower risk of sprawl and merger.
-HM06b Acomb Steading Solution State × There is no risk of merger with other settlements ✓ This LPA comprises open countryside and there is little opportunity to provide strong, durable boundaries that would prevent encroachment on the countryside. ✓ Views between Hexham and parts of this LPA contribute to the wider historic setting of the town. ✓ HM06b Overall high contribution to Green Belt purposes.
+HM06b Acomb Steading ○ There is a slight risk of non-compact development, and therefore a medium risk of sprawl, from the northern edge of Acomb. × There is no risk of merger with other settlements ✓ This LPA comprises open countryside and there is little opportunity to provide strong, durable boundaries that would prevent encroachment on the countryside. ✓ Views between Hexham and parts of this LPA contribute to the wider historic setting of the town. ✓ HM06b Overall high contribution to Green Belt purposes.
 The high risk of encroachment on countryside and impact on historic setting outweigh the lower risk of sprawl and merger.
-HM07 Red Burn Solution Notice State Strain State Sta There is no risk of merger with other settlements ✓ This LPA comprises open countryside and there is little opportunity to provide strong, durable boundaries that would prevent encroachment on the countryside. ✓ Views between Hexham and parts of this LPA contribute to the wider historic setting of the town. ✓ LPA HM07 Overall high contribution to Green Belt purposes.
-The high risk of encroachment on countryside and impact on historic setting outweigh the lower risk of sprawl and merger.
-HM08 Acomb Fell There is no risk of sprawl in LPA × There is no risk of merger with other settlements ✓ This LPA comprises open countryside and there is a high risk of encroachment. ✓ Views between Hexham, Corbridge and this LPA contribute to protecting the setting of these historic towns and in particular their relationship to the wider setting of Hadrian's Wall World Heritage Site to ✓ LPA HM 08 Overall high contribution to Green Belt purposes.
+HM07 Red Burn ○ There is a slight risk of ribbon and other non-compact development along the unclassified and C class roads north of Acomb and therefore a medium risk of sprawl. × There is no risk of merger with other settlements ✓ This LPA comprises open countryside and there is little opportunity to provide strong, durable boundaries that would prevent encroachment on the countryside. ✓ Views between Hexham and parts of this LPA contribute to the wider historic setting of the town. ✓ LPA HM07 Overall high contribution to Green Belt purposes.
+The high risk of encroachment on countryside and impact on historic setting outweigh the lower risk of sprawl and merger. НМ08 Acomb Fell × There is no risk of sprawl in LPA × There is no risk of merger with other settlements ✓ This LPA comprises open countryside and there is a high risk of encroachment. ✓ Views between Hexham, Corbridge and this LPA contribute to protecting the setting of these historic towns and in particular their relationship to the wider setting of Hadrian's Wall World Heritage Site to ✓ LPA HM 08 Overall high contribution to Green Belt purposes.
 The high risk of encroachment on countryside and impact on historic setting outweigh the lower risk of sprawl and merger.